Wie-geht-GeSo/geso-website/README.md

 `contentTransformationService.ts` is used to transform the json response to html and svelte components.

 #### Steps to add a new block

-1. Follow the steps in the extension readme to add a new block in Directus
+1. Follow the steps in the extension readme to add a new block in Directus.
+2. Add a new editor block in Directus with a M2O relation to the new block collection (**Note**: This wrapper block is a workaround for using existing blocks directly in the editor).
-2. Add access rights for the new block in Directus
+3. Add access rights for the new block in Directus.
-2. Add a new type in `src/lib/types/blocks/`
+4. Add a new type in `src/lib/types/blocks/`.
-3. Extend the fields when fetching the directus data in `pageService.ts`
+5. Extend the fields when fetching the directus data in `pageService.ts`.
-4. Add a new block component in `src/lib/components/blocks/`
+6. Add a new block component in `src/lib/components/blocks/`.
-6. Add the directus collection name and component to the map in `+page.svelte`
+7. Add the Directus collection name and component to the map in `+page.svelte`.